 Christian Peacemaker Teams Christian Peacemaker Teams (CPT) arose from a call at Mennonite World Conference in 1984 for Christians to devote the same discipline and self-sacrifice to nonviolent peacemaking that armies devote to war.
 Initiated by Mennonites, Brethren and Quakers with broad ecumenical participation, CPT’s ministry of Biblically-based and spiritually-centered peacemaking emphasizes creative public witness, […]

 Some of the most important interchurch work happens in local settings and between congregations.
 Here you can learn from the experiences of other pastors and local leaders and find resources for pursuing interchurch relations in local settings.
-Sermons We welcome receiving sermons you have preached or found meaningful on interchurch relations and the call to […]
+With the Spirit’s Daring: Interchurch Guide for Local Settings With the Spirit’s Daring offers an introduction for […]

 Christian Churches Together After nearly three years of processing throughout the denomination, delegates gathered in San Jose in 2007 strongly voted in favor of Mennonite Church USA joining Christian Churches Together as a full participant.
 CCT brings together leaders from the various streams of the Christian church: Evangelical, historic Protestant, Pentecostal, Orthodox, Historic Black churches […]